- Search The Registry

 Warren Henry’s birth in 1909 is marked on this date.
 He was a Black scientist.

-From there, Henry secured a position at the Massachusetts Institute of Technology (MIT)'s Top-secret Radiation Laboratory and, from 1943-1946, he developed video amplifiers that were used in portable radar systems on warships.
-He then became chair of the Department of Physics at Morehouse College and the summer after his year at Morehouse, Henry moved on to the Office of Naval Research where he stayed for 12 years, 1948-1960.
+From there, Henry secured a position at the Massachusetts Institute of Technology (MIT)'s Top-secret Radiation Laboratory.
+From 1943-1946, he developed video amplifiers used in portable radar systems on warships.
+He then became chair of the Department of Physics at Morehouse College, and the summer after his year at Morehouse, Henry moved on to the Office of Naval Research, where he stayed for 12 years, from 1948-1960.

-In the 1960s, while at Lockheed Space and Missile Co., he developed guidance systems for the detection of submarines and helped design the hovercraft that was specially developed for use in night fighting during the Vietnam War.
-Henry's nearly seven decades of work in the fields of magnetism and superconductivity have earned him praise as one of the most eminent African American scientists in American history.
+In the 1960s, while at Lockheed Space and Missile Co., he developed guidance systems for the detection of submarines and helped design the hovercraft specially developed for night fighting during the Vietnam War.
+Henry's nearly seven decades of work in magnetism and superconductivity have earned him praise as one of the most eminent African American scientists in American history.

 He wrote or contributed to hundreds of scientific articles and co-authored the 1934 book “Procedures in Elementary Qualitative Chemical Analysis.”
 His monograph on Para magnetism (Halliday and Resnick Electricity and Magnetism) has been a physics textbook standard for years in the U.S. His demonstration of the proof of non-interacting paramagnetic ions is included in many textbooks.
 Students are often first introduced to Henry's work in courses on solid-state physics or material science, where his research is quoted extensively.